Francisco Luque: Work and recognition

-Francisco Luque’s work has received a number of awards and recognitions (First Prize of the National of Painting and Sculpture of Valdepeñas; First Prize in Sculpture of the XXV Anniversary of the Arts Circle of Pozoblanco, Cordoba; Second Prize of Sculpture in the X International Contest of Villa de Rota, Cadiz; and Honorary Mention of the Sculpture Contest Club 63, Jaén; among others).
+Francisco Luque's work has received a number of awards and recognitions (First Prize of the National of Painting and Sculpture of Valdepeñas; First Prize in Sculpture of the XXV Anniversary of the Arts Circle of Pozoblanco, Pozoblanco; Second Prize of Sculpture in the X International Contest of Villa de Rota, Rota; and Honorary Mention of the Sculpture Contest Club 63, Jaén; among others).
 His sculptures are part of the permanent exposition in the Museo Diocesano Bellas Artes of Córdoba, in the Museo Ruiz Mateos, Cadiz, in the National Library in Madrid and in the City Hall of Santaella among others.
 An example of his monumental work can be seen in the promenade of his hometown, Santaella.